dlang-community/D-Scanner/README.md

 "bin" folder) somewhere on your $PATH.

 ### Testing
-Testing doe not work with DUB.
+Testing does not work with DUB.
-Under linux or OSX run `make test`.
+Under linux or OSX run the tests with `make test`.
-Under Windows run `build.bat test`.
+Under Windows run the tests with `build.bat test`.

 ### Installing with DUB